 The Rosetta Stone transgresses the boundaries of time and promotes human understanding.

 When French scholar Jean-Francois Champollion translated the text, he solved one of the world’s great mysteries: how to read the hieroglyphs of the ancient Egyptians.

-I always end up spending forever in front of this stone, wondering who might have carved it.
+I always seem to remain in front of this stone for an age, wondering who might have carved it.
 Would he have known the significance of his work?